 2. With either a stand mixer fitted with the paddle attachment or a handheld electric mixer, cream the butter and sugar on medium speed until the mixture is pale, light, and fluffy, about 2-3 minutes.

 3. Add the egg to the butter and sugar and continue to mix until thoroughly incorporated, stopping to scrape down the sides of the bowl as necessary.

 4. Thoroughly combine the flour, baking soda, salt, and spices.
 Add about a third of this dry mixture to the butter mixture and mix on low speed for a few seconds.
 Stop to scrape down the sides and then mix on low until just combined.

 5. Add half of the mashed banana to the dough and mix on low speed until just combined, stopping to scrape down the sides as needed.

-7. With a rubber spatula or wooden spoon, fold the oats and chocolate chips into the dough, just until evenly distributed.
-If the dough is very soft at this point, put it in the refrigerator for 30 minutes before continuing.
+7. Fold the oats and chocolate chips into the dough, just until evenly distributed.
+Refrigerate the dough for 30 minutes or longer before continuing.

 8. Using two teaspoons, drop the dough into 1 or 1 1/2″ mounds onto an ungreased cookie sheet (you can line it with parchment if you want but it’s not necessary).
 The cookies should be about 2″ apart.
 Do not flatten the mounds.

 9. Bake the cookies for 11-13 minutes, just until the tops are set and starting to color.
-Do not let them get very brown.
+Don’t let them get very brown, or they’ll lose their moist, cakey texture.
 Let the cookies cool slightly so that they don’t fall apart when you try to pick them up, and then use a spatula to transfer them to a rack to cool.
 If you only have one cookie sheet, let it cool completely before baking another batch.

 10. Store the cooled cookies in an airtight container for 4-5 days.